 My immersion in the San Diego music scene led to the opportunity to become a columnist for the San Diego Troubadour, a monthly independent music magazine.
 My column there called "Stages: Philosophy, Art, Culture, and Music" has run for nine years.
 This led to other writing opportunities, including features and a column about world spirituality in Unity Magazine called "A to Zen."

-In addition to my academic teaching at Southwestern College I also lecture extensively on a wide variety of philosophical, spiritual, and mythological subjects at venues like The Osher Institute in the College of Extended Studies at San Diego State University and Oasis San Diego.
-I am also a frequent guest speaker at a number of New Thought churches like the Unity Center, Unity of El Cajon, and Vision: A Center for Spiritual Living where I also lead a Satsang the first Thursday of each month.
+In addition to my academic teaching at Southwestern College I also lecture extensively on a wide variety of philosophical, spiritual, and mythological subjects throughout the community at venues like The Chopra Center, The San Diego Vedanta Monastery, The Osher Institute of Life Long Learning at San Diego State University, Oasis San Diego, Vision: A Center for Spiritual Living, First Unitarian Universalist Church, and more.
+I am also a frequent guest speaker at a number of New Thought churches like the Unity Center, Unity of El Cajon, Chalice Unitarian Universalist Congregation, and Vision: A Center for Spiritual Living.